nf-core/viralrecon/docs/output.md

 * `<SAMPLE>.ptrim.fastq.gz`
   * Only if `--save_trimmed`.
 Fastq files with primer sequences trimmed.

+### Kraken2

+[Kraken2](https://ccb.jhu.edu/software/kraken2/index.shtml?t=manual) is a taxonomic sequence classifier that assigns taxonomic labels to DNA sequences.
+Kraken examines the k-mers within a query sequence and uses the information within those k-mers to query a database.
+That database maps k-mers to the lowest common ancestor (LCA) of all genomes known to contain a given k-mer.

+We mapped the fastq file against the reference host genome.

+**Output directory: `assembly/kraken2`**

+* `<SAMPLE>.host.fastq.gz`
+  * Only with `--save_kraken2_fastq`.
+Reads that mapped with host taxon.
+* `<SAMPLE>.viral.fastq.gz`
+  * Only with `--save_kraken2_fastq`.
+Reads that mapped with viral taxon.
+* `<SAMPLE>.kraken2.report.txt`
+  * Kraken taxonomic report.
+The report contains one line per taxonomic classification nd the following columns:
+    1. Percentage of fragments covered by the clade rooted at this taxon
+    2. Number of fragments covered by the clade rooted at this taxon
+    3. Number of fragments assigned directly to this taxon
+    4. A rank code, indicating (U)nclassified, (R)oot, (D)omain, (K)ingdom, (P)hylum, (C)lass, (O)rder, (F)amily, (G)enus, or (S)pecies.
+Taxa that are not at any of these 10 ranks have a rank code that is formed by using the rank code of the closest ancestor rank with a number indicating the distance from that rank.
+E.g., "G2" is a rank code indicating a taxon is between genus and species and the grandparent taxon is at the genus rank.
+    5. NCBI taxonomic ID number
+    6. Indented scientific name

 ### SPAdes

 [SPAdes](https://kbase.us/applist/apps/kb_SPAdes/run_SPAdes/release?gclid=Cj0KCQiAt_PuBRDcARIsAMNlBdroQS7y2hPFuhagq1QPvQ39FcvGxbhtZwhn8YbxIB4LrGIHKjJ-iPwaAn_lEALw_wcB) is a de Bruijn graph-based assembler.
 We selected the reads that didn't mapped with the host genome and assembled them using SPAdes to create a viral genome assembly.